nosignals/ubus-vnstat-api/README.md

 #### How to call JSON network value.
 open your browser and type this link `http://yourip/api/ubus.php?network=yourSupportedInterfaces`

-example JSON structure from this api if normally
+example JSON structure from this api
 ```json
 {
    "status":true,